Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 ### `[..]` shortcuts

-Range indexer for substrings, arrays concat, ...
+Range indexer for substrings, concatenation of arrays, ...

 ## Predicates and delegates as arguments

 // ToDo: ➡️ move to hints ! ➡️ \
-They are good for the parametrization of method calls but are seldom seen there.
+They are good for the parametrization of method calls, but are seldom seen there.

 ## Multitasking out-of-the-box